ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 - A policy designed to prevent Sales and Marketing from communicating with Research
 - A policy designed to allow Research to communicate with HR only

-Manufacturing and HR don't have any other restrictions, and because each segment can be included in only one policy, no additional policies will be defined for Contoso at this time.
+Manufacturing and HR don't have any other restrictions, so Contoso does not need additional information barrier policies at this time.

 ### A few important points to keep in mind